Lou Rell

 Louis Robert Rell (November 19, 1940 – March 22, 2014) was an American aviator, commercial airline pilot, and veteran of the United States Navy.
-The late husband of the 87th Governor of Connecticut, Jodi Rell, he served as the First Gentleman of Connecticut from 2004 to 2011.
+The husband of the 87th Governor of Connecticut, Jodi Rell, he served as the First Gentleman of Connecticut from 2004 to 2011.

 Biography

 Early life

-Rell was born Louis R. Rell in 1940 in Philadelphia, Pennsylvania, to Louis and Helen (née White) Rell.
+Rell was born in 1940 in Philadelphia, Pennsylvania, to Louis and Helen (née White) Rell.

 Career

 Rell served in the United States Navy as a pilot, stationed at Naval Station Norfolk in Norfolk, Virginia.
 Rell flew electronic surveillance aircraft from U.S. Naval aircraft carriers.
 He met his future wife, Jodi Rell, while she was a student at nearby Old Dominion University.
 The couple, who married in 1967, moved to New Jersey, where he took a position as a commercial airline pilot for Trans World Airlines (TWA).
 They then moved north to a 19th-century, clapboard farmhouse in Brookfield, Connecticut, in Fairfield County.
 Brookfield is popular with airline pilots based in New York City.

 Jodi Rell entered politics as a campaign worker for Rep. David Smith, an Eastern Airlines pilot and member of the Connecticut House of Representatives.
 Smith declined to seek re-election to a fifth term in the state House in 1984 and encouraged Jodi Rell to run to succeed him.
 Rell was elected in 1984.
 Lou Rell privately and publicly supported his wife's political career.
 He took leaves of absence from the airline during busy legislative sessions.

 Rell retired from commercial aviation.
 He soon launched a medical taxi business, which shuttled patients to medical appointments.
 He also served as a Brookfield police commissioner, as well as a firefighter and former president of the Brookfield Volunteer Fire Company.

 On July 1, 2004, then-Lt.
 Governor Jodi Rell was sworn in Governor of Connecticut following the resignation of her predecessor, John G. Rowland, amid a federal corruption probe.
 The move made Lou Rell the First Gentleman or First Spouse of Connecticut, depending on the term used.
 Rell became one of just five First Gentlemen in the United States at the time.
 (Fellow First Gentlemen included Gary Sebelius of Kansas and Bill Shaheen of New Hampshire.)
 Publicly, Lou Rell largely avoided much of the spotlight traditionally associated with state First Ladies and Gentlemen.
 When a journalist asked Rell if he preferred to be called "the First Man, the First Husband, the First Gentleman" he replied, "Please, just call me Lou."

 He often declined interviews, though he usually appeared at official events with the Governor.
 However, Rell played a key role behind-the-scenes as a political adviser to his wife's administration.
 Christopher Keating, a political reporter with the Hartford Courant, has called Rell "a sharp student of politics who understood the nuances of the political game in the state of Connecticut."
 Jodi Rell was elected to a full term in landslide in 2006.